SAP/guided-answers-extension/docs/enhancement-guide.md

 ### How to find Extension and Command Ids

-An enhancement can execute can start a command from VSCode's command palette  To start a command via the command palette , two things are requied
+A HTML enhancement can execute a command from VSCode's command palette.
+To start a command via the command palette , two things are requied

 1. Extension id
 2. Command id

-The extension identifier can be found in the extension about infor section
+The extension identifier can be found in the extension 'Details' section

 <img width="1129" alt="Screenshot 2022-09-27 at 15 57 20" src="https://user-images.githubusercontent.com/9609226/192562085-5fb6f893-ed17-4939-b4d9-bd45aec91e14.png">

-The command ids available to be called can be found
+The command ids available to be called can be found under 'Commands' in the 'Feature Contributions' section

 <img width="1124" alt="Screenshot 2022-09-27 at 16 01 51" src="https://user-images.githubusercontent.com/9609226/192563154-3518ee6d-8d8f-4316-9b0a-79712aa44e15.png">